bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/sourcefiles/Endnotes.md

 1. See, for example: Davin, *Report on Industrial Schools*, 9.

-2. For an example of Métis children at a church-run boarding school, see: Erickson, “‘Bury Our Sor-

-   rows in the Sacred Heart,’” 34–35.
+2. For an example of Métis children at a church-run boarding school, see: Erickson, “‘Bury Our Sorrows in the Sacred Heart,’” 34–35.

-3. For an example of the Métis being viewed as ‘dangerous,’ see: Library and Archives Canada, RG10,

-   volume 6031, “Extract from a letter dated the 19th July, 1899, from the Rev. Father Hugonard.”
+3. For an example of the Métis being viewed as ‘dangerous,’ see: Library and Archives Canada, RG10, volume 6031, “Extract from a letter dated the 19th July, 1899, from the Rev. Father Hugonard.”

-4. For an example, see: TRC, NRA, Library and Archives Canada, R776-0-5 (RG55), volume 562, T.B.

-   \#252440, Clifford Sifton to Mr. Smart, 18 October 1899.
+4. For an example, see: TRC, NRA, Library and Archives Canada, R776-0-5 (RG55), volume 562, T.B. #252440, Clifford Sifton to Mr. Smart, 18 October 1899.
 [NPC-523981c]

-5. For an early example of this view, see: Canada, Sessional Papers 1885, number 116, 81, Memo:

-   Hugh Richardson, 1 December 1879.
+5. For an early example of this view, see: Canada, Sessional Papers 1885, number 116, 81, Memo: Hugh Richardson, 1 December 1879.

-6. For an example, see: Library and Archives Canada, RG10, volume 6323, file 658-10, part 3, W. M.

-   Graham to the Secretary of the Department of Indian Affairs, 5 December 1929.
+6. For an example, see: Library and Archives Canada, RG10, volume 6323, file 658-10, part 3, W. M. Graham to the Secretary of the Department of Indian Affairs, 5 December 1929.

 7. For example, it was estimated in 1936 that 80% of Métis children in Alberta received no education.
 Chartrand, “Métis Residential School Participation,” 41.

 8. Quiring, *CCF Colonialism in Northern Saskatchewan*; Barron, *Walking in Indian Moccasins*.

-9. For detailed treatment of the issue, see: Chartrand, Logan, and Daniels, *Métis History and Experi-*
+9. For detailed treatment of the issue, see: Chartrand, Logan, and Daniels, *Métis History and Experi-* ence*.

-   *ence*.

-10. For examples, see: TRC, NRA, National Capital Regional Service Centre – LAC – Ottawa, volume 2,

-    file 600-1, locator #062-94, Education of Eskimos (1949–1957), Department of Northern Affairs and National Resources to Northern Administration and Lands Branch, 8 April 1958; [NCA-016925] TRC, NRA, Library and Archives Canada – Ottawa, RG85, volume 1506, file 600-1-1, part 2A, J. G. Wright to Mr. Gibson, 19 November 1946.
+10. For examples, see: TRC, NRA, National Capital Regional Service Centre – LAC – Ottawa, volume 2, file 600-1, locator #062-94, Education of Eskimos (1949–1957), Department of Northern Affairs and National Resources to Northern Administration and Lands Branch, 8 April 1958; [NCA-016925] TRC, NRA, Library and Archives Canada – Ottawa, RG85, volume 1506, file 600-1-1, part 2A, J. G. Wright to Mr. Gibson, 19 November 1946.
 [NCA-005728]

 11. For a 1940 assessment of building conditions, see: TRC, NRA, Library and Archives Canada, RG10, volume 6012, file 1-1-5A, part 2, R. A. Hoey to Dr. McGill, 31 May 1940.
 [BIR-000248]

 12. Canada, Special Joint Committee, 1946, 3, 15.

-13. Canada, *Annual Report of the Department of Indian Affairs, 1945*, 168, 183; Canada, *Annual Report*

-    *of the Department of Indian Affairs, 1955*, 70, 76–78.
+13. Canada, *Annual Report of the Department of Indian Affairs, 1945*, 168, 183; Canada, *Annual Report* *of the Department of Indian Affairs, 1955*, 70, 76–78.

 14. Canada, *Annual Report of the Department of Indian Affairs, 1949*, 199.

-15. *An Act respecting Indians*, Statutes of Canada 1951, chapter 29, section 113, reproduced in Venne,

-    *Indian Acts*, 350.
+15. *An Act respecting Indians*, Statutes of Canada 1951, chapter 29, section 113, reproduced in Venne, *Indian Acts*, 350.

 16. Canada, *Annual Report of the Department of Indian Affairs, 1961*, 57.

 17. Canada, *Annual Report of the Department of Indian Affairs, 1961*, 63.

-18. See, for example: TRC, NRA, No document location, no document file source, The Canadian Cath-

-    olic Conference, “A Brief to the Parliamentary Committee on Indian Affairs,” May 1960, 8.
-[GMA-
+18. See, for example: TRC, NRA, No document location, no document file source, The Canadian Catholic Conference, “A Brief to the Parliamentary Committee on Indian Affairs,” May 1960, 8.
+[GMA001642-0000]

-    001642-0000]

 19. Newman, *Indians of the Saddle Lake Reserve*, 81–87.

-20. For a discussion that places both child welfare and residential schools in the context of the ongo-

-    ing colonization of Aboriginal people, see: McKenzie and Hudson, “Native Children.”
+20. For a discussion that places both child welfare and residential schools in the context of the ongoing colonization of Aboriginal people, see: McKenzie and Hudson, “Native Children.”

-21. For an example of this assessment, see: TRC, NRA, Canadian Welfare Council and Caldwell 1967,
+21. For an example of this assessment, see: TRC, NRA, Canadian Welfare Council and Caldwell 1967, \89.

-    \89.
 [AEMR-019759]

-22. For examples of the link between the closure of residential schools and the increase in children in

-    care, see: TRC, NRA, Library and Archives Canada, RG10, box 98, Acc., 1999-01431-6, file 274/25-1- 010, part 1, P. L. McGillvray to Indian Affairs Branch, 17 November 1964; [NCA-010544] TRC, NRA, INAC – Resolution Sector – IRS Historical Files Collection – Ottawa, file 211/6-1-010, volume 6, R. F. Davey to Michael Kearney, 12 June 1967; [SRS-000175] TRC, NRA, Library and Archives Canada,
+22. For examples of the link between the closure of residential schools and the increase in children in care, see: TRC, NRA, Library and Archives Canada, RG10, box 98, Acc., 1999-01431-6, file 274/25-1- 010, part 1, P. L. McGillvray to Indian Affairs Branch, 17 November 1964; [NCA-010544] TRC, NRA, INAC – Resolution Sector – IRS Historical Files Collection – Ottawa, file 211/6-1-010, volume 6, R. F. Davey to Michael Kearney, 12 June 1967; [SRS-000175] TRC, NRA, Library and Archives Canada,

 RG10, Acc.
 1984-85/112, box 47, file 451/25-1, Newspaper article, “Mohawk Institute May Close after 139 Years,” no date; [TAY-001133] TRC, NRA, Diocese of Huron Archives, Anglican Church of Canada, Huron University College, London, ON, Luxton Papers, box 27, Indian Reserves, Richard Isaac, Six Nations Council To Whom It May Concern, 13 March 1970; [TAY-001432] TRC, NRA, INAC – Resolution Sector – IRS Historical Files Collection – Ottawa, file 479/25-13-001, volume 3, G. D. Cromb to Deputy Minister, 20 March 1970; [TAY-003053-0001] TRC, NRA, National Capital Regional Service Centre – LAC – Ottawa, file 671/6-2-025, volume 4, Onion Lake Band Council Resolution, 31 July 1974.
 [ORC-008733-0002]

 1. McKenzie and Hudson, “Native Children,” 126.

-2. See, for example: TRC, NRA, INAC – Resolution Sector – IRS Historical Files Collection – Ottawa,

-   RCAP [89-22], file E4974-2031, St. Mary’s Student Residence, BC Region, part 1, 1981–1989, B,

-   “Benefit to Children,” undated notes from 1982.
+2. See, for example: TRC, NRA, INAC – Resolution Sector – IRS Historical Files Collection – Ottawa, RCAP [89-22], file E4974-2031, St. Mary’s Student Residence, BC Region, part 1, 1981–1989, B, Benefit to Children,” undated notes from 1982.
 [MIS-008062-0001]

-3. TRC, NRA, DIAND, file 1/25-13, volume 13, R. F. Battle to Deputy Minister, 2 February 1968;

-   [AEMR-014646] TRC, NRA, INAC – Resolution Sector – IRS Historical Files Collection – Ottawa, 1/25-13, 01/68–07/68, volume 13, R. F. Davey to Regional Superintendent of Schools, 13 June 1968.
+3. TRC, NRA, DIAND, file 1/25-13, volume 13, R. F. Battle to Deputy Minister, 2 February 1968; AEMR-014646] TRC, NRA, INAC – Resolution Sector – IRS Historical Files Collection – Ottawa, 1/25-13, 01/68–07/68, volume 13, R. F. Davey to Regional Superintendent of Schools, 13 June 1968.
 [LOW-016591]

 4. Canada, *Annual Report of the Department of Indian Affairs, 1969–1970*, 128.

-5. TRC, NRA, DIAND HQ, file 1/25-13-2, volume 2, 06/1968–03/1969, J. A. MacDonald to J. J. Carson,

-   8 November 1968.
+5. TRC, NRA, DIAND HQ, file 1/25-13-2, volume 2, 06/1968–03/1969, J. A. MacDonald to J. J. Carson, 8 November 1968.
 [AEMR-121640]

-6. TRC, NRA, Government of Northwest Territories – Education, Culture and Employment, Miscel-

-   laneous Hostel Reports RIMS ID# 1209, box 9, “Student Residences (Hostels),” undated.
+6. TRC, NRA, Government of Northwest Territories – Education, Culture and Employment, Miscellaneous Hostel Reports RIMS ID# 1209, box 9, “Student Residences (Hostels),” undated.
 [RCN-

    007183]

-7. Canada, *Annual Report of the Department of Indian Affairs, 1968–1969*, 139; Canada, *Annual Re-*

-   *port of the Department of Indian Affairs, 1970–1971*, 19.
+7. Canada, *Annual Report of the Department of Indian Affairs, 1968–1969*, 139; Canada, *Annual Re-* port of the Department of Indian Affairs, 1970–1971*, 19.

-8. Canada, “Statement of the Government of Canada on Indian Policy,” 1969, pages 7, 8, and 22 of

-   24-page portable document format file.
+8. Canada, “Statement of the Government of Canada on Indian Policy,” 1969, pages 7, 8, and 22 of 24-page portable document format file.

 9. Canada, “Statement of the Government of Canada on Indian Policy,” 1969, pages 8 and 20 of 24-

    page portable document format file.

-10. National Indian Brotherhood, “Statement on the Proposed New Indian Policy,” Ottawa, 26 June

-    1969, quoted in Weaver, *Making Canadian Indian Policy*, 174.
+10. National Indian Brotherhood, “Statement on the Proposed New Indian Policy,” Ottawa, 26 June 1969, quoted in Weaver, *Making Canadian Indian Policy*, 174.

 11. Indian Chiefs of Alberta 1970, page 16 of 95-page portable document file.
 [Citizens plus red paper]

 12. Weaver, *Making Canadian Indian Policy*, 187.

-13. For an example of local dissatisfaction, see: TRC, NRA, No document location, no document file

-    source, Jos Houle to G.-M. Latour, 24 July 1966.
+13. For an example of local dissatisfaction, see: TRC, NRA, No document location, no document file source, Jos Houle to G.-M. Latour, 24 July 1966.
 [OGP-417032]

-14. TRC, NRA, INAC – Resolution Sector – IRS Historical Files Collection – Ottawa, file 779/25-2-009,

-    volume 1 (Ctrl #55-4), Dennis Bell, “Indian School,” CP [Canadian Press], 15 September 1970.
+14. TRC, NRA, INAC – Resolution Sector – IRS Historical Files Collection – Ottawa, file 779/25-2-009, volume 1 (Ctrl #55-4), Dennis Bell, “Indian School,” CP [Canadian Press], 15 September 1970.
 [NCA-007310-0001]

 15. “Indians Will Operate Blue Quills School,” *Edmonton Journal*, 1 August 1970.
-[Blue Quills clip-
+[Blue Quills clippings.pdf ]

-    pings.pdf ]

-16. TRC, NRA, Library and Archives Canada – Burnaby, file 951/6-1-030, volume 9, New Christie

-    Student Residence, 1974–1977, FA 10-138, Archival Acc.
+16. TRC, NRA, Library and Archives Canada – Burnaby, file 951/6-1-030, volume 9, New Christie Student Residence, 1974–1977, FA 10-138, Archival Acc.
 V1985-86/397, Archival box 2, R. C. Telford to L. E. Wight, 6 May 1974; [CST-001710-0000] INAC – Main Records Office – Ottawa 901/16-2, volume 5, Audit Reports – B.C.
 Regional Office, 07/1974–06/1978, locator #L362, DIAND – Ottawa Central Registry, [illegible] for R. C. Pankhurst to Director, Finance and Management, 29 January 1975.
 [CST-009455]

 17. All these schools were in Saskatchewan.
 The Beauval school closed in 1995, see: TRC, NRA, INAC